 - You can forward outside, intercom, and transferred calls, but not group calls or calls to doorphone alert extensions.
-Calls cannot be forwarded outside the system. - The phone at the extension from which calls are being forwarded beeps once each time a call is forwarded (unless Do Not Disturb is active). - Do not forward your calls to any of the extensions in Hunt Group 7, which contains the extensions associated with the voice messaging system. - You can program Call Forwarding on a button on a system phone.
+Calls cannot be forwarded outside of the system. - The phone at the extension from which calls are being forwarded beeps once each time a call is forwarded (unless Do Not Disturb is active). - Do not forward your calls to any of the extensions in Hunt Group 7, which contains the extensions associated with the voice messaging system. - You can program the Call Forwarding feature code on a button on a system phone.
 Use a button with lights if you want a visual indication when your calls are forwarded.
-When the green light is on, your calls are forwarded; when the green light is off, calls ring at your extension. - If the Call Forwarding feature code and optional originating and destination extensions are programmed on a button with lights, you can use the button to turn Call Forwarding on and off with one touch.
-(The lights show when Call Forwarding is on, even if calls are forwarded to a different extension than the one stored on the button, and you can still use the button to turn Call Forwarding off.)
+When the green light is on, your calls are forwarded: when the green light is off, calls ring at your extension.